 If your home inspection does reveal asbestos, it is time to decide your next steps.
 If you don’t plan on doing any renovations, you are safe to live in the home with no risk to your health.
 If, however, you plan to renovate, you will need to have it professional removed.
 You can’t tell something has asbestos in it just by looking at it, so it is important to take the proper steps to remove it if needed.
 Ridding a home of asbestos is done by either sealing it up or covering it so it cannot release into the air.
 You can never remove the asbestos from the home permanently, but you can prevent it from becoming a health hazard.

 Inspecting your home for hidden dangers such as asbestos is a worthwhile investment for you and your family.
-You cannot tell where asbestos may be lurking, so hiring your professional home inspector to check your home is the best step.
+You cannot tell where asbestos may be lurking, so hiring a professional home inspector to check your home is the best step.